Stanley depth and the lcm-lattice: The Stanley projective dimension as an invariant of lattices?

-In view of our main result, the Stanley projective dimension of an ideal depends only on its lcm-semilattice.
-Hence one can interpret this number as a combinatorial invariant of the semilattice itself.
-This leads to a purely lattice theoretical formulation of the Stanley conjecture.
-Let us make this precise. \begin{definition} Let $L$ be an finite semilattice.
+In view of our main result, the Stanley projective dimension of an ideal depends only on its lcm-lattice.
+Hence one can interpret this number as a combinatorial invariant of the lattice itself.
+Let us make this precise. {\mathrm{I}} {\mathrm{Q}} \begin{definition} Let $L$ be an finite atomistic lattice.
 Choose an ideal $I \subset S = \KK[X_1,\dotsc,X_n]$ such that $L_I \cong L$.
-We define \begin{enumerate} \item $\pdim_1 L \defa \pdim I$, \item $\pdim_2 L \defa \pdim S/I$, \item $\spdim_1 L \defa \spdim I$ and \item $\spdim_2 L \defa \spdim S/I.$ \end{enumerate} \end{definition}
+We define \begin{enumerate} \item $\pdim_\I L \defa \pdim I$, \item $\pdim_\Q L \defa \pdim S/I$, \item $\spdim_\I L \defa \spdim I$ and \item $\spdim_\Q L \defa \spdim S/I.$ \end{enumerate} Here, the subscripts $\Q$ and $\I$ stand for \qq{quotient} and \qq{ideal}.
+In particular, the subscript $\I$ is not the name of the ideal $I$ involved in the definition. \end{definition}

-Note that it trivially holds that $\pdim_1 L = \pdim_2 L - 1$ and that these invariants may depend on the underlying field $\KK$.
+Note that it trivially holds that $\pdim_\I L = \pdim_\Q L - 1$ and that these invariants may depend on the underlying field $\KK$.
+On the other hand, $\spdim_\I L$ and $\spdim_\Q L$ clearly do not depend on the field (cf. \cite[Remark 3.5]{IKM4}).
+Now, \cite[Conjecture 2]{A1},\cite[Conjecture 1]{A2} and \cite[Conjecture 64]{H} can be formulated for lattices: \begin{conjecture} For all finite atomistic lattices $L$, it holds that \begin{enumerate} \item $\spdim_\I L \leq \pdim_\I L$, \item $\spdim_\Q L \leq \pdim_\Q L$, and \item $\spdim_\I L \leq \spdim_\Q L - 1$. \end{enumerate} \end{conjecture} After a first version of this paper was posted on the arXiv, Duval, Goeckner, Klivans, and Martin \cite{counterexample} found a counterexample to the Stanley conjecture, which also disproves part (2) of this conjecture \footnote{We refrain from deleting part (2) of this conjecture, because it is cited in the already published article \cite{IKM3}.}.
+Parts (1) and (3) are still open. \begin{remark} Part (1) of Conjecture \ref{conj:stanleylattice} depends implicitly on the underlying field $\KK$.
+However, as it follows from Hochster's formula \cite[Corollary 5.12]{millersturm} that $\pdim S_\ZZ/I \otimes \mathbb{Q} \leq \pdim S_\ZZ/I \otimes \ZZ/p\ZZ$ for any monomial ideal $I \subset S_\ZZ := \ZZ[X_1,\dotsc,X_n]$ over the integers and any prime $p$, the characteristic $0$ case of the conjecture implies it for all fields. \end{remark}

-The Stanley conjecture for ideals and for quotients (Conjecture \ref{conj:stanley}), as well as the conjecture that $\sdepth I \geq \sdepth S/I + 1$ \cite[Conjecture 64]{H} can now be formulated in the following terms: \begin{conjecture} For all finite semilattices $L$, the following inequalities hold: \begin{enumerate} \item $\spdim_1 L \leq \pdim_1 L$, \item $\spdim_2 L \leq \pdim_2 L$, and \item $\spdim_1 L \leq \spdim_2 L - 1$. \end{enumerate} \end{conjecture} A natural question is how these new invariants relate to the usual invariants of (semi-)\- lattices.
+A natural question is how these new invariants relate to the usual invariants of lattices.
 Proposition \ref{prop:boundI} can be interpreted in this way, where the number of generators $k$ corresponds to the width of the subposet of join-irreducible elements of $L$.
 Another step in this direction was taken by the second author together with S.A.
-Seyed Fakhari in \cite{KSF}, where we show that $\spdim_1 L$ and $\spdim_2 L$ are bounded above by the length and by the order dimension of $L$.
+Seyed Fakhari in \cite{KSF}, where we show that $\spdim_\I L$ and $\spdim_\Q L$ are bounded above by the length and by the order dimension of $L$.